RetroDECK/ES-DE/INSTALL-DEV.md

 `%ROMPROVIDER%` - This is the most modern approach to passing game ROMs to emulators.
 It uses the _FileProvider_ API to provide permissions to the file.
 This means that you don't need to setup the emulator upfront to have access to the directory where the game file is stored, access is instead temporarily granted by ES-DE.
 You can read more about the FileProvider API here:\
 https://developer.android.com/reference/androidx/core/content/FileProvider

 The `%ROM%` and `%ROMSAF%` variables can be used with both the `%DATA%` and `%EXTRA_` variables, but `%ROMPROVIDER%` can only be used with the `%DATA%` variable.
 For the `%DATA%` variable you'll just assign the ROM variable with an equal sign as there can only be a single _setData()_ API call per Intent.
 For the `%EXTRA_` variable you need to specify a name of the extra and then define it using an equal sign as an arbitrary amount of _putExtra()_ API calls can be used for an Intent.
-There is also a special `%EXTRABOOL_` variable that specifically passes boolean values (true/false) to emulators that support such arguments.

 Here are some examples to clarify how this works:
 ```